-The October workshop will be the traditional watercolor-based workshop (but will still have some new techniques and materials tossed in).
-Our group reservations have already been made for the visit to Georgia O'Keeffe's home and studio in Abiquiu is available along with the Landscape Tour on the Ranch property to see where she lived and what she painted.
+The October workshop will be the Un-traditional watercolor-based workshop (with new techniques and materials tossed in).
+Our group reservations have already been made for the visit to Georgia O'Keeffe's home and studio in Abiquiu as well as the Landscape Tour on the Ranch property to see where she lived and what she painted.
 If you deisre to add in for this fall, let me know NOW to check if spots are available on the tours.

 From Ghost Ranch (printed with permission)